SequoiaDB/sequoiasql-postgresql/README.md

 Building
 --------
 This version of sdb_fdw only works with PostgreSQL Version 9.3.4.
-You can skip step 1 and 2 if already PG 9.3.4 is already installed..
+You can skip step 1 and 2 if PG 9.3.4 has already been installed.
 1. Download [postgresql-9.3.4.tar.gz](https://www.postgresql.org/ftp/source/v9.3.4/) and extract it.

 2. Make and install postgresql